StephenStacey/MyWebProject/README.md

-This web sites theme is weekends away in Ireland with my wife and dog.
+This web site's theme is weekends away in Ireland with my wife and dog.
+This site is work in progress and is simple a personal project for fun.